Adversarial Graph Fusion for Incomplete Multi-view Semi-supervised Learning with Tensorial Imputation: Experiments

 \subsection{Model Analysis}

 In this section, we conduct model analyses under VMR=50\% and LAR=5\% conditions on the convergence behavior and parameter sensitivity \wrt $\beta_\lambda$ and $\rho$.
-More analyses on the number of anchors $m$ and the trade-off parameter $\lambda$ are provided in Appendix~\ref{appendix_res:param_ana}.
+More analyses on the number of anchors $m$, the trade-off parameter $\lambda$, and the computational costs of the TNN step are provided in Appendix~\ref{appendix_res:param_ana} and~\ref{appen_subsec:tnn_costs}.

 \textbf{Convergence behavior.} To examine the convergence behavior of \propose, we calculate the error value of the soft label matrix $\bF$ and present its classification performance during iteration in Fig.~\ref{fig:convergence}.
 The error curves consistently exhibit early oscillations, subsequently undergoing a rapid decrease until convergence.
 The oscillation stage could be explained by the alternative pattern (illustrated in Fig.~\ref{alpha_comparison}) discussed in Section~\ref{subsec:ablation}.
 On the other hand, its performance substantially improves during this oscillation stage, further indicating the effectiveness of the proposed \verb|AGF|.